RackDevelopment/Intellect/README.md

 # Intellect
-Intellect is an advanced logger for Spigot Servers
+Intellect is an advanced player logger for Spigot Servers